Do you need to apply for a TUE in advance?

 Other athletes do not require a TUE in advance.
 If you’re one of these athletes, you can apply for a retroactive exemption, which means you only need to apply if you’re tested and you return a positive test.
 However, you will need to meet the relevant criteria.

-If you’re not sure what level athlete you are contact Drug Free Sport NZ on 0800 DRUGFREE (378 437), email us or your National Sport Organisation (NSO) to check.
+If you're still unsure, please contact DFSNZ on 0800 DRUGFREE (378 437), email us or your National Sport Organisation (NSO) to check.